barneyhawes/decent-metric/README.md

 - bug: Head temperature reading in status bar reads 100+ when DE1 is starting

 TODO - pre-espresso page
-- Duplicate summary table from post-shot page, and offer options to configure
+- Add option for which bean
+- Implement grid size (with option to choose your grinder to set the range?)
+- Remove temperature and water level meters

+TODO - shot
+- Implement temperature modification
+- Save addition data to shot history

 TODO - post-shot page
-- Option to show different data on chart?
+- Button to show chart full screen
 - Option to compare with historic shot?

 TODO - shot history